nextopcn/lite-pool/README.md

     @Override
     protected Slot<T> doRelease(T t) {
-        // requite the object to pool
-        //
-        // notice that:
-        //
         // if uses thread local as L1 cache, thread allocator will try to aquire without delegating to
-        // parent allocator but always delegate to parent to release. that requires your allocator is
+        // parent allocator, but always delegate to parent to release. that requires your allocator is
         // able to remove duplication on release.
         //
-        // if the object t is invalid at that time.
+        // if pool object is invalidated, your allocator should delete it and invoke super.consume(t).
-        // you should permanently delete that object from your data structure and trigger consume(t) callback.
-        // after the delete operation. you should expand the pool at an appropriate time.
         //
         // please refer to DefaultAllocator and AllocationQueue for more details. return null;